pkkid/python-plexapi/docs/configuration.rst

     `auth.myplex_password` for more information and example usage (default: None).

-    WARNING: When specifying a password or token in the configuration file, be sure lock it down (persmission 600) to ensure no other users on the system can read them.
+    WARNING: When specifying a password or token in the configuration file, be sure lock it down (permission 600) to ensure no other users on the system can read them.
 Or better yet, only specify sensitive values as a local environment variables.

 **server_baseurl**